 Calcium carbonate occurs naturally as limestone, marble and chalk.
-It is also found in eggshells 5.2 (a) and seashells, to which it provides hardness and strength.
-By applying your knowledge of the 5.2 (b) general patterns of reactions of carbonates, design an investigation to estimate the amount of calcium carbonate present in an eggshell.
+It is also found in eggshells and seashells, to which it provides hardness and strength.
+By applying your knowledge of the general patterns of reactions of carbonates, design an investigation to estimate the amount of calcium carbonate present in an eggshell.